JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7954 days**.

-And here is a just a random fact -  **The Taj Mahal was actually built for use as a tomb**.
+And here is a just a random fact -  **Close to fifty percent of Internet shoppers spend over five hours a week online**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)